Friday 24 July 2020

 This is a sleek beast, centred around a story in which the daughters of working man Keller Dover (Hugh Jackman) – a recovering alcoholic and aspiring survivalist – and his childhood friend, Franklin Birch (Terrence Howard), go missing during Thanksgiving.

 Drafted in to investigate, Jake Gyllenhaal's Detective Loki (never granted a first name) soon collars a suspect, Alex Jones (Paul Dano).
-Under questioning, however, it becomes clear that Jones lacks the intellectual capability to effectively abduct two young girls.
+Under questioning, however, it becomes clear that Jones lacks the intellectual capability to abduct effectively two young girls.
 And it is at this point that the gloom spreads, families and police left with no obvious leads.
 Dover is quickly driven to seek his own answers.

 Much of the picture's success rests on the work done by Gyllenhaal, who offers up a brilliantly layered and forensic performance as the watchful loner cop tasked with unravelling the puzzle.
 Inscrutable, quietly obsessive and possessed of his own undefined scars, Loki's doggedness serves him well.
-Dressed in anonymous attire, Gyllenhaal renders the investigator heroic, in a cold sort of way, imbuing him with an innate, if unsmiling, sense of nobility.
+Dressed in anonymous attire, Gyllenhaal renders the investigator heroic, in a cold sort of way, and imbues him with an innate, if unsmiling, sense of nobility.

 Beside him at the top of the bill, Jackman is superb as a man driven beyond the bounds of reason and legality by the spectre of every parent's worst nightmare.
 The erstwhile Wolverine mixes rage and vulnerability with a laser-focused desire for the truth, regardless of the cost to his humanity.